openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 **Failure, but the story progresses:** Maximus doesn't have what it takes to sway the hearts of such hopeless soldiers in so hopeless a cause.
 The militia disbands, and the village is surely lost to the orcs.

 ### Alteration

 Alteration is the attribute of changing matter from one form to another.
 It can be used to animate tree roots, carve statuary from boulders, shapeshift into a dragon, and transmute flesh to stone.

 #### Challenging Test of Alteration (CR 15)

 Svyll needs to reach the top of a short cliff, but he hasn't the skill in climbing to manage.
-He is one with the earth, though, so he attempts to mold the cliff face temporarily to create a sort of stone ladder upon which he can ascend.
+He is one with the earth, though, so he attempts to mold the cliff face temporarily to create a rough stone ladder upon which he can ascend.

 **Success with a twist:** Svyll's magic doesn't fail him, but it doesn't work as efficiently as expected and his climb takes twice as long as it should have.

-**Failure, but the story progresses:** Svyll fails to take into account the delicate nature of the cliff, causing a small landslide to fall upon his party.
-However, when they pick themselves out of the rubble, they discover that the landslide revealed a cavern opening that was previously concealed.

 \page

 <div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

+**Failure, but the story progresses:** Svyll fails to take into account the delicate nature of the cliff, causing a small landslide to fall upon his party.
+However, after dusting themselves off, they discover that the landslide revealed a cavern opening that was previously concealed.

 #### Heroic Test of Alteration (CR 20)

-Wrench and his squad are being pursued through the corridors of a wrecked space station by a horde of cannibalistic mutants.
+Wrench and his squad are being pursued through the

+corridors of a wrecked space station by a horde of cannibalistic mutants.
 While the mutants are temporarily delayed breaking down one of the blast doors, Wrench attempts to animate the electronic gizmos in the room to slow down the horde and buy the group enough time to get back to their ship.

 **Success with a twist**: It looks like it's going to take Wrench a little longer to spring his trap than he thought.
 The GM says that the rest of his party will have to fend off the mutants for five rounds to buy Wrench enough time, forcing them to make a tough decision.